rapidsai/docs/index.md

-# RAPIDS Documentation and Resources
+# NVIDIA CUDA-X libraries for data science Documentation and Resources

 This site serves to unify the documentation for NVIDIA Acclerated Data Science Libraries.
 Whether you're new here, looking to contribute, or are a part of NVIDIA's Data Science team, the docs here will help guide you.
-Visit [the NVIDIA Accelerated Data Science site](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/) for more information on the overall project.
+Visit [the NVIDIA CUDA-X libraries for data science site](https://developer.nvidia.com/topics/ai/data-science/cuda-x-for-data-science?size=n_6_n&sort-field=featured&sort-direction=desc) for more information on the overall project.

 ## Sections